adamhl8/ts-explicit-errors/README.md

 The function can be either synchronous or asynchronous.

 - If the function is async / returns a Promise, the returned `Result` will be a `Promise` and should be `await`ed
-- Otherwise, it will return `Result` directly

 ```ts
 // fs.readFile returns a Promise
 const [file, err] = await attempt(() => fs.readFile("file.txt"))
 ```

-In the case where a function doesn't return anything but might fail, you can simply ignore the first element of the `Result`.
+In the case where a function doesn't return anything (i.e. `undefined`) but might fail, you can simply ignore the first element of the `Result`.

 ```ts
 const [, err] = attempt(() => fs.rmSync("non-existent.txt"))